-Gov. Tim Walz on Wednesday announced a stay-at-home order set to go into effect Friday night.
+Gov. Tim Walz on March 22 announced a stay-at-home order set last until at least April 10.

 The order, which brings Minnesota into uncharted territory when it comes to restrictions on daily life, is part of the state’s ongoing efforts to control the spread of COVID-19, which was first declared a global pandemic by the World Health Organization on March 11.